divinemamgai/ProjectRed/README.md

 ### Current Features :

-1. Greedy algorithms for collision detection between circle and any closed polygon.
+1. Greedy algorithms for collision detection between circle and any closed polygon and it's response in position as well as velocities based on physical properties.
 2. Physics processing which includes gravity, friction, and restitution.
 [Angular velocity depiction is not accurate yet, and accurate one doesn't look good either.]
 3. JSON sprite input which allows maximum flexibility and easy stage creation.
 4. Menu System with various text animations, mainly enter, emphasis and exit transitions.